 |Study Period||Start date||Census date||WW date||End date|

-- Understand and critically evaluate the key concepts, issues and theoretical approaches relating to the sociology of law.
+- Explain key concepts, issues and theoretical approaches relating to the sociology of law.

-- Use relevant sociological approaches and empirical data to discuss the relationship between law and society.
+- Apply relevant sociological approaches to analyse the complex relationships between law and society.

-- Clearly communicate your ideas in written and verbal form, using appropriate sociological language and concepts.
+- Clearly communicate your ideas in written and verbal form.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|